The Warburg Institute is committed to ensuring that all our readers are able to take advantage of our collections and services.

 The emergency alarm is a continuous ringing bell.
 There are no visual alarms in the Library.

-There is a designated accessibility desk on the 3rd floor of the Library for readers with disabilities or dyslexia.
+There is a designated accessibility desk on the 3rd floor of the Library.
 The desk is electronically height adjustable and is paired with a large-screen workstation and an orthopaedic chair.
 It is installed with the following assistive software: Inspiration 9, ClaroRead Pro, ZoomText M/R, TextHelp R&W, Mindview 6, Dragon Pro, Jaws Pro.

 One of the computers in the Reading Room (RR4) is equipped with a touch screen monitor that can be used by visually-impaired readers.